mikementor/playwright-fluent-ts-cucumber7-starter/README.md

 - tag the scenario(s) with `@only`
 - run the command `npm run only`.

-## To run scenarios in headfull/live mode
+## To run scenarios in heedful/live mode

 - tag the scenario(s) with `@live`
 - run the command `npm run live`

-The browser will stay opened at the end of the tests execution.
+The browser will stay opened at the end of the test execution.

 ## To ignore a scenario